falense/b2_fuse/README.md

 * Concurrent access from multiple client will lead to inconsistent results
 * Small files give low read/write performance (due to high latency)
+* Some text editors may return odd characters when viewing the ".sha1" files.
+Use cat for reliable operation.

 License: MIT license